Skip to main content

 Three-dimensional vision before any surgical care

 A standard dental X-ray is a flat, two-dimensional image.
-A CBCT (cone-beam computed tomography) scan is something different — a three-dimensional view of your jaw, your bone density, your nerve canals, your sinuses, the roots of every tooth, and the relationships between all of these structures.
+A CBCT (cone-beam computed tomography) scan is something different.
+It is a three-dimensional view of your jaw, your bone density, your nerve canals, your sinuses, the roots of every tooth, and the relationships between all of these structures.

 We capture a CBCT scan for every implant case and many surgical cases.
 The scan takes under a minute and uses significantly less radiation than a medical CT scan.
 The information it provides is irreplaceable for planning safe, accurate, and predictable care.